radar/guides/patterns.md

 version 3.0.0!)

 The alternative here is to be "pessimistic".
-This explictly excludes the version that might break their code.
+This explictly excludes the version that might break your code.

     # gemspec
     spec.add_runtime_dependency 'library',